-Preventive dental care can be important.
+Preventive dental care is important.
 To help meet the cost of routine and unexpected dental care, the Fund provides dental benefits for Active Participants and their eligible Dependents.
-Participants and eligible Dependents are covered under a dental Preferred Provider Organization shared network.
-Please refer to the Schedule of Dental Services and Supplies near the back of this booklet for more details about the benefits.
+Please refer to the Summary of Benefits and Coverage for more details about the benefits or contact the third-party administrator.